josharchibald/General-Assembler/OOA.md

 ---

 This object implements an operator.
-This object can evaluate `int` objects in expression.
-These objects respect a priority among other `operator` objects, can specify the number of `int` it performs and operation on, and has a `string` representation.
+This object can evaluate `int` objects in expressions.
+These objects respect a priority among other `operator` objects, and has a `string` representation.
+This object can perform an operation and two `int` objects.

 ### Base Class